SonarSource/gh-action_release/README.md

 ### Releasing

-To create a release run the [Release workflow](https://github.com/SonarSource/gh-action_release/actions/workflows/release.yml) and approve the Release PR.
+To create a release run the [Release workflow](https://github.com/SonarSource/gh-action_release/actions/workflows/release.yml).
 The workflow will create the GitHub Release.

-To update the `v` branch run the [Update v-branch workflow](https://github.com/SonarSource/gh-action_release/actions/workflows/update-v-branch.yml)
+To update the v-branch run the [Update v-branch workflow](https://github.com/SonarSource/gh-action_release/actions/workflows/update-v-branch.yml).
+The workflow will update the v-branch to the specified tag.

 For more deails see [RELEASE.md](./RELEASE.md)

 ## References